Reksely/Reksely/README.md

 - 👋 Hi, I’m @Reksely
-- 👀 I’m interested in getting fucked by c++
+- 👀 At the moment very interested in NextJS
-- 📫 Contact me in Discord ig
+- 📫 Contact me in Discord @forbiele